01.

 challenge

-The Futures Institute will be Scotland’s first Living Building Challenge accredited structure.
+The Futures Institute will be Scotland’s first building designed according to the principles of the Living Building Challenge.
 The Living Building Challenge is the most rigorous benchmark of sustainability in the built environment and our project will therefore also be of national significance from a sustainability and architectural perspective.

 Living Buildings: